 Falls tells a TV audience how she got away with murder

-A few weeks after the acquittal Falls was interviewed on Channel Nine's A Current Affair program where she decribed in cold-blooded detail how she executed her husband.
+A few weeks after the acquittal, in a paid interview with Channel Nine's A Current Affair program Falls decribed in cold-blooded detail how she executed her husband.

 ""When I saw that he'd dozed off, and to me what seemed he was asleep, I went and got changed," she recounted.